petermchale/igv-grid/README.md

 Alter `tracks.json` and `callSets.json` to point to the data you want to visualize.
 Customize `number_thumbnails` (number of thumbnails per call set) in `create-screenshots--build-webapp.sh`.

+## Limitations

 Another parameter in `create-screenshots--build-webapp.sh`, named `headless_browser_wait_time`, represents the length of time `puppeteer` will wait before taking a screenshot.
 I've occasionally needed to set this as large as 60000 (1min) to avoid producing incomplete thumbnails.

+This limitation originates in the well-known difficulty of creating screenshots from headless browsers.
+One solution is to use a service to render thumbnails from the headless browser, e.g., [browserless](https://www.browserless.io/).
+But a better solution is probably to the headless-browser approach and replace it with a python tool for creating genomics thumbnails, [BamSnap](https://bamsnap.readthedocs.io/en/latest/).

 ## Acknowledgements